coatyio/coaty-js/docs/man/developer-guide.md

-This document covers everything a developer needs to know about using the Coaty framework to implement collaborative IoT applications targeting Node.js, as well as mobile or web apps.
+This document covers everything a developer needs to know about using the Coaty framework to implement collaborative IoT applications targeting Node.js, as well as mobile and web apps.
 We assume you know nothing about Coaty JS before reading this guide.

 ## Table of Contents